Boxcar Bertha: Production

 Martin Scorsese met Corman after coming to Hollywood to edit Medicine Ball Caravan.
 Corman, who had seen and liked Who's That Knocking at My Door during its 1970 run in Los Angeles, asked Scorsese to make a sequel to Bloody Mama.
 This was reworked into Boxcar Bertha after Julie Corman discovered Sister of the Road.
 He was given the lead actors, including Barbara Hershey, David Carradine, and Barry Primus, and a shooting schedule of 24 days in Arkansas.
 The Reader Railroad was used for the train scenes.

 The limited budget of $600,000 forced Scorsese to reduce the size of the script and made him unable to film in Baton Rouge, Louisiana and Texarkana.
 Scorsese stated that he completely rewrote Rake Brown to the point that Brown represented Scorsese.
 The film was originally meant to end with Bertha dancing at a funeral in New Orleans surrounded by black people.
 Filming was done over the course of 24 days in Arkansas.

 Boxcar Bertha contains many references to The Wonderful Wizard of Oz.
-Hershey has the same hair style as Dorothy in the opening and is told to not pay attention to the man behind the curtain in the brothel.
+Hershey has the same hair style as Dorothy in the opening and says not to pay attention to the man behind the curtain in the brothel.
 A joke on the set was that David Carradine was the Scarecrow, Bernie Casey was the Tin Man and Barry Primus was the Cowardly Lion.

 The locomotive in those scenes was 1920 Baldwin 2-6-2 No. 108, which later saw service on the Conway Scenic Railroad in the late 1970s.
 The engine is currently at the Blacklands Railroad yard in Sulphur Springs, Texas, awaiting restoration.
 Locomotive No. 1702, a USATC S160 2-8-0 built by Baldwin in 1942, was seen in the film as well.
 The locomotive is now operational at the Great Smoky Mountains Railroad.

 Scorsese makes a cameo in the film as one of Bertha's clients during the brothel montage.

 Barbara Hershey later called the film "a lot of fun even though it's terribly crippled by Roger Corman and the violence and sex.
 But between the actors and Marty Scorsese the director, we had a lot of fun.
 We really had characters down but one tends to not see all that, because you end up seeing all the blood and sex."
-She controversially announced they had filmed the movie's sex scenes "without having to fake anything".
+She was quoted as saying they had filmed the movie's sex scenes "without having to fake anything".

-Distribution
+Related works

-A pictorial recreating sexually explicit scenes from the movie appeared in Playboy magazine in August 1972.
+A pictorial recreating sex scenes from the movie appeared in Playboy magazine in August 1972.